neyaznafiz/all_countries_flag/README.md

-## A collection of the flags of all countries.
+## A collection of the national flags of all countries.

 | Round Corner Flags | Square Corner Flags |
 |--------------------|---------------------|